-The enduring popularity of proximity clocking terminals is due to their consistent reliability, ease of use and acceptance by any workforce wary of biometric technology.
-For businesses who do not experience problems with buddy clocking, proximity readers remain an excellent choice.
+The enduring popularity of proximity readers is due to their consistent reliability, ease of use and acceptance by any workforce wary of biometric technology.
+For businesses that do not experience problems with buddy clocking, proximity card readers remain an excellent choice.

-Each employee is supplied with a unique proximity key fob or credit card sized proximity card which they present to the terminal or reader.
-Proximity based technology is a cost-effective solution, particularly for access control applications where large numbers of doors or turnstiles require operation.
+Each employee is supplied with a unique proximity key fob or credit card-sized proximity card that they present to the terminal or reader.
+Proximity-based technology is a cost-effective solution, particularly for access control systems where large numbers of door locks or turnstiles require operation.

-All HRX clock card terminals incorporate a proximity (RFID) reader that can read cards and keyfobs.
+All our terminals incorporate a proximity (RFID) reader that can read proximity cards and keyfobs.
 This offers distinct reliability advantages over magnetic stripe and barcode readers because proximity is a contactless technology meaning there is no wear on the cards or on the reader.

-The design of the HRX terminals is simple and unobtrusive using a tough ABS plastic case allowing the HRX terminal to fit into many different environments.
-There is even an option for a weather proof IP rated HRX terminal for mounting externally.
+The design of the terminals is simple and unobtrusive using a tough ABS plastic case allowing the HRX proximity card reader to fit into many different environments.
+There is even an option for a weatherproof IP rated HRX terminal for mounting externally.

 Clock Card Terminal Options

-Below is a table comparing the features of all three terminals.
+The table below compares the features of each HRX proximity card reader.
 The features are then explained in greater detail underneath.

-HRX proximity clock card terminals can operate in two modes of operation: intelligent and non-intelligent modes.
+Every HRX proximity card reader can operate in two modes of operation: intelligent and non-intelligent modes.

 Fire Alarm Functionality